craftcms/cms/docs/sections-and-entries.md

 {parent.uri}/{slug}
 ```

-With the above Entry URI Format, a top-level entry’s URI might end up as `templating`, whereas a nested entry’s UIR might end up as `templating/tags`.
+With the above Entry URI Format, a top-level entry’s URI might end up as `templating`, whereas a nested entry’s URI might end up as `templating/tags`.

 Structure sections might also want to include a segment before the nested path: